Queensland University of Technology Brisbane Australia Skip bannerSkip to content A university for the real world - Manual of Policies and Procedures

 3.3.6 Other liabilities

-Other liabilities may include a range of transactions relating to other debts or claims that have occurred and can include:
+Other liabilities may include a range of transactions relating to other debts or claims that have occurred including:

 • any other material liabilities.